Between our garden, the farmer’s market, and Green Bluff- our local farming community, we are swimming in produce abundance!

 Pressure might build up in the jar as a byproduct of the lacto-fermentation process.
 After a week on the shelf, simply loosing the ring on the jar to ‘burp’ it and then tighten the ring back on.
 Burping the jar will no longer be necessary after 2-3 weeks and the pickles will be shelf stable.
 The pickles must refrigerated after opening.

-How long these pickles can be stored is a debated issue, our personal rule of thumb is about a year.
+How long these pickles can be stored is a debated issue.
 Your taste buds are a reliable guide in lacto-fermentation.
 This is the same process that is used for dishes like Kimchi and Sauerkraut.

 Oven Dried Fruit